Cluster 4 - Introduction to Astrophysics

 Foundations of Astronomy

-There are some key ideas that every astronomer needs to know, and this course will cover these core concepts.
+There are key ideas every astronomer needs to know, and this course will cover them.
 We will discuss the basics of how telescopes work and why different kinds of telescopes and instruments are used for specific observations.
 We’ll also talk about the various detectors used to measure light, from radio waves to gamma rays.
 Students will learn important terminology and basic measurement concepts.
-We will talk about how the sky moves, how astronomers find particular objects in the sky, and the basic methods used to determine the distance to astronomical objects, a fundamental measurement in astronomy and cosmology.
+We will discuss how the sky moves, how astronomers find specific objects in the sky, and the basic methods used to determine the distances to astronomical objects, a fundamental measurement in astronomy and cosmology.
 This course will give students a solid grasp of the practical steps necessary to turn light from the sky into a meaningful measurement that tells us about the Universe.

 Star and Planet Formation